ma-compbio/Phylo-HMRF/README.md

 - -f, --chromosome : the name of the chromosome to estimate hidden states using Phylo-HMRF, default = 1

+- --num_neighbor : the number of neighbors of each node in the neighborhood system, default = 8

+- -b, --beta : the pairwise potentional parameter beta_0, default = 1

+- --beta1 : the pairwise potential parameter beta_1, default = 0.1

 - -r, --run_id : experiment id, default = 0

 - -c, --cons_param : constraint parameter, default = 4